 - 2020-2021 – LUBS 1850 Organisational Behaviour: Exam Developer

 - 2020-2021 – LLLC0002 Introduction to Undergraduate Studies: Assessor

 - 2021-2022 – LUBS 1850 Organisational Behaviour: Seminar Leader

 - 2021-2022 – LUBS 2910 Management Research & Analysis: Seminar Leader

 My research is concerned with occupational stress and well-being and the role that heuristics and biases can play in limiting our understanding of such concepts.
 In particular, it is focussed on junior doctors who suffer from elevated levels of stress in comparison to the general population which can lead to both physiological and psychological impacts for employees, in addition to negative organisational outcomes such as increased staff turnover and a concomitant reduction in job satisfaction and committment behaviours.
-My research adopts a mixed-method longitudinal design via the use of audio-diaries to capture the real-time and context of stressful episodes in order to determine the antecedants of stressful factors.
+My research adopts a mixed-method longitudinal design via the use of audio-diaries to capture the temporal dimensions of stress.
 It is also concerned with extending theory on positive stress and aims to establish under what conditions the lines between positive and negative well-being are blurred.

 - MSc Business Psychology, University of Leeds (Distinction)

 - BA Management, University of Leeds (First Class)